 The Council's approach to sustainable procurement is rooted within the procurement process to promote a commitment to sustainability and achievement of Best Value for the Council.
 In an ongoing effort to embed sustainability issues in procurement exercises, three strands of sustainability are explored at the contract strategy stage; environmental, social and economic factors along with a consideration on how the Council can facilitate the involvement of SMEs, third sector bodies and supported businesses in procurement exercises, as well as a promotion of innovation in the design and delivery of services.
+Full details of the Council's approach to Sustainable Procurement are incorporated in our Sustainable Procurement Policy which was approved in 2020.

-Community Benefit Requirements - The Council will adhere to all statutory guidance and legislation on the use of Community Benefits, ensuring that all regulated procurements include

-Community Benefits clauses where relevant.
+Community Benefit Requirements - The Council will adhere to all statutory guidance and legislation on the use of Community Benefits, ensuring that all regulated procurements include Community Benefits clauses where relevant.
 This policy reflects East Renfrewshire Council's approach to sustainable procurement.
+A new process has been developed to further enhance the identification and capture of Community Benefits which will be supported by a Community "wish list" to identify local priorities.
 It is intended that it will apply to all contracts for works, goods or services in which the Council has an interest.
-The environmental opportunities checklist will be completed for all contracts valued in excess of £25,000.
+The environmental opportunities checklist will be completed for all relevant contracts.